nodejs/node/doc/api/deprecations.md

 <!--introduced_in=v7.7.0-->
 <!-- type=misc -->

-Node.js may deprecate APIs when:
+Node.js may deprecate APIs for any of the following reasons:

 * Use of the API is considered to be unsafe
 * An improved alternative API is available